Evan-Kim2028/subgraph-query-portal/README.rst

 =====================

-This library is a collection of public goods Subgraph queriess to obtain cross-chain data for researchers and tool builders.
+This library is a curated collection of public goods Subgraph queriess to obtain cross-chain data for researchers and tool builders.
+Similar to SQL views, Python Subgraph queries are snapshots of data that can be reused by others.
 Seamlessly integrate subgraph data into existing web3 on-chain data analytics workflows in Python.

 Tools